apache/drill/_docs/data-sources-and-file-formats/040-parquet-format.md

 | TIMESTAMP  | Year, month, day, and seconds                                                  | TIMESTAMP_MILLIS     | Logical date and time.
 Annotates an int64 that stores the number of milliseconds from the Unix epoch, 00:00:00.000 on 1 January 1970, UTC. |
 | INTERVAL   | Integer fields representing a period of time depending on the type of interval | INTERVAL             | An interval of time.
 Annotates a fixed_len_byte_array of length 12.
 Months, days, and ms in unsigned little-endian encoding.                 |

-\* In this release, Drill disables the DECIMAL data type, including casting to DECIMAL and reading DECIMAL types from Parquet and Hive.
-To enable the DECIMAL type, set the `planner.enable_decimal_data_type` option to `true`.
+\* Starting in Drill 1.14, the DECIMAL data type is enabled by default.

 ## Data Description Language Support
 Parquet supports the following data description languages: